← Back to TP-Link Routers Modem / Router UFB Settings

 - If you have changed the default credentials and cannot remember them, proceed to Step 8 for resetting the router.

-3. Internet Connection Type Settings (Dynamic IP - DHCP)
+3. Internet connection type settings (Dynamic IP - DHCP)

-- Once logged in, follow these steps to set up the Internet connection type:
+- Once logged in, follow these steps to set up the internet connection type:

 - Navigate to Advanced > Network > Internet.